-The amniocentesis test itself carried a higher risk of causing miscarriage.
+The amniocentesis test itself carries a higher risk of causing miscarriage.

 In the case of spina bifida, your doctor can order a detailed ultrasound scan to be carried out.
-On this scan you will likely not be allowed a view of the screen as the technician studies every visible detail of the spinal column and cerebrum, looking for a tell-tale hole that is the cause of tubal tube disease.
-It happens around week 3 of pregnancy when the skeleton is being laid down and some parts surrounding the spinal column didn’t close properly, leaving a gap.
+On this scan you will likely not be allowed a view of the screen as the technician studies every visible detail of the spinal column and cerebrum, looking for a tell-tale hole that is the cause this disease.
+It happens around week three of the pregnancy, when the skeleton is being laid down and some parts surrounding the spinal column didn’t close properly, leaving a gap.

-- developed a waxy protective substance on the outside of his body called vernix.
-This will make his delivery easier.
+- It has developed a waxy protective substance on the outside of its body called vernix.
+This will make delivery easier.

-- His oil and sweat glands are functioning,
+- Its oil and sweat glands are functioning.

-- he can roll and kick quite strongly and
+- It can roll and kick quite strongly.

-- Towards the end of the second trimester he opens his eyes and reacts to light that he can see through the thin walls of the uterus and abdomen.
+- Towards the end of the second trimester, it opens its eyes and reacts to light that it can see through the thin walls of the uterus and abdomen.

-- He hears and startles at sudden noises.
+- It hears and startles at sudden noises.

 24 weeks gestation baby